-Acute lower back pain can stop you cold with its intensity.
+Acute lower back pain can stop your cold with its intensity.

 Understanding triggers can take steps to maintain a healthy spine and avoid unpleasant surprises.

 These need to be taken, specifically as directed by your doctor.
-We’ve seen the opioid crisis going on and now this type of treatment is now a last resort.
-Various medical associations are now pushing towards natural and alternative therapies before turning to medication.
+We’ve seen the opioid crisis, and this treatment is now the last resort.
+Various medical associations are now pushing toward natural and alternative therapies before turning to medication.

 Prolonged use of NSAIDs (Aleve, Advil) can be associated with an upset stomach, kidney damage and gastrointestinal conditions, and bleeding, among other conditions.

 Back pain is one of the most common health issues frequently diagnosed by healthcare professionals.
 Approximately 80 percent of the population will experience some type of back pain throughout their lifetimes.
 Because back pain can occur due to a wide array of health issues, diagnosis is essential to follow up with the proper treatment approach.
 Dr. Alex Jimenez, chiropractor or doctor of chiropractic in El Paso, TX, utilizes chiropractic care to help treat back pain.
 Patients describe how their back pain affected their quality of life and how Dr. Jimenez helped them improve their overall health and wellness with chiropractic.
 Patients highly recommend Dr. Jimenez and his staff as the non-surgical choice for back pain, among other common health issues.